-- The messageProcessingModel indicates which Message Processing Model the application wishes to use. - The securityModel is the security model that the application wishes to use. - The securityName is the security model independent name for the principal on whose behalf the application wishes the message is to be generated. - The securityLevel is the security level that the application wishes to use. - The contextEngineID is provided by the command generator if it wishes to explicitly specify the location of the management information it is requesting. - The contextName is provided by the command generator if it wishes to explicitly specify the local context name for the management information it is requesting. - The pduVersion indicates the version of the PDU to be sent. - The PDU is a value constructed by the command generator containing the management operation that the command generator wishes to perform. - The expectResponse argument indicates that a response is expected.
+- The securityName is the security model independent name for the principal on whose behalf the application wishes the message to be generated. - The securityLevel is the security level that the application wishes to use. - The contextEngineID specifies the location of the management information it is requesting.
+Note that unless the request is being sent to a proxy, this value will usually be equal to the snmpEngineID value of the engine to which the request is being sent. - The contextName specifies the local context name for the management information it is requesting. - The pduVersion indicates the version of the PDU to be sent. - The PDU is a value constructed by the command generator containing the management operation that the command generator wishes to perform. - The expectResponse argument indicates that a response is expected.